The Chronic: Lyrics

 The album's lyrics caused some controversy, as the subject matter included sexism and violent representations.
 It was noted that the album was a "frightening amalgam of inner-city street gangs that includes misogynist sexual politics and violent revenge scenarios".

-Most of the N.W.A members were addressed on the album; Eazy-E and Ice Cube were dissed on the second single "Fuck wit Dre Day", while MC Ren however was shouted out on the album's intro.
+Most of the N.W.A members were addressed on the album; Eazy-E and Ice Cube were dissed on the second single "Fuck wit Dre Day", while MC Ren was dissed on the album's intro.
 Dr. Dre's dissing of former bandmate, Eazy-E, resulted in vicious lyrics, which were mainly aimed at offending his enemy with homosexual implications, although it was noted to have "a spirited cleverness in the phrasing and rhymes; in other words, the song is offensive, but it's creatively offensive".

 Snoop Dogg, who had a significant role on the album, was praised for his lyrics and flow, and it was stated that, "Coupled with his inventive rhymes, Snoop's distinctive style made him a superstar before he'd even released a recording of his own" and that his involvement was as important to the album's success as its production.
 Touré of The New York Times remarks that "While Snoop delivers rhymes delicately, the content is anything but.
 Growing up poor, often surrounded by violence, and having served six months in the Wayside County jail outside of Los Angeles (for cocaine possession) gave Snoop Dogg experiences upon which he draws."
 Snoop Dogg later commented on the "reality" of his lyrics, stating, "My raps are incidents where either I saw it happen to one of my close homies or I know about it from just being in the ghetto.
 I can't rap about something I don't know.
 You'll never hear me rapping about no bachelor's degree.
 It's only what I know and that's that street life.
 It's all everyday life, reality."